cchudzicki-ocw-testing/14.771-fall-2021/content/resources/14771-f21-lecture-14-version-2.md

     \ comments are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: OlEM_etZCVE
 ---
 Description: The first part concludes the supply of healthcare from Lecture 12.
-The second part discusses more evidence on the basic household models, including on decisionmaking and information flow.
+The second part discusses more evidence on the basic household models, including on decision making and information flow.

+Lecture 14 slides: Supply of Healthcare (PDF - 1.0MB) / Gender and the Family (PDF - 1.7MB)

 Instructor: Esther Duflo